 Muriatic Acid, Chlorane

 20 @ 1100 kg IBC Drum, 22 MT / 20FCL

-Hydrochloric acid is a clear, colorless to slightly yellow, highly pungent solution of hydrogen chloride (HCl) in water.
+Hydrochloric acid is a clear, colorless, highly pungent solution of hydrogen chloride (HCl) in water.
 It is a highly corrosive acid with many industrial uses.
-It is a monoprotic acid and is least likely to undergo an interfering oxidation-reduction reaction compared to other industrial acids.
-It is one of the least hazardous strong acids to handle despite its acidity as it consists the non-reactive and non-toxic chloride ion.
-Intermediate-strength hydrochloric acid solutions are quite stable upon storage, and their concentrations are maintained overtime.
+It is a monoprotic acid and is less likely to undergo an interfering oxidation-reduction reaction than other industrial acids.
+Despite its acidity, it is one of the least hazardous strong acids to handle, as it contains the non-reactive and non-toxic chloride ion.
+Intermediate-strength hydrochloric acid solutions are quite stable upon storage, and their concentrations are maintained over time.
 These attributes, together with the fact that it is available as a pure reagent, make hydrochloric acid an excellent acidifying reagent.

-Hydrochloric acid is used in the production of chlorides, in hydrochlorination process, polymerization process, and isomerization process.
-It is also used for refining ore in the production of tin and tantalum, for pickling and cleaning of metal products, in electroplating, in removing scale from boilers and for the neutralization of basic systems.
+Hydrochloric acid is used in producing chlorides in the hydrochlorination process, polymerization process, and isomerization process.
+It is also used for refining ore in the production of tin and tantalum, pickling and cleaning metal products, electroplating, removing scale from boilers, and neutralizing basic systems.

 Hydrochloric acid is used to adjust the pH of intermediates, final products, and wastewater.
 It is also used in the oil industry in petroleum wells' acidification (activation).
 It is used to produce lysine, choline chloride (both mainly used as animal feed additives), and citric acid.